dentarg/auth0-blog/_posts/2017-09-17-is-typescript-good-for-nodejs-apps-sure.markdown

 }
 ```

-And this is how we add it to a module:
+And this is how we add the controller to a module:

 ```typescript
 import { Module } from '@nestjs/common';